UBIEEE/Project-EverGreen/README.md

 ## Managing the Local Environment

-## Env
+### Env
-On a fresh clone of the repository, make sure that when testing locally to rename the .env.example to .env before running docker compose
+On a fresh clone of the repository, make sure that when testing locally to rename the .env.example to .env before running docker-compose.
+This is for security of the repository.

 ### Poetry
 The development environment is being managed using [Poetry](https://python-poetry.org/).
 Please make sure that you have Poetry installed: